 If you are seeking to learn more about Peru, look no further.
 Below, you’ll find a beginner’s guide to one of the most visited countries in the world.
-Read more to see why.
+Read more to see what Peru is known for.

-The territory that is known today as Peru was once home to the Norte Chico civilization, the Inca Empire, and the Spanish Empire.
+The territory that is known today as Peru was once home to ancient civilizations such as the Norte Chico, the Inca Empire, and afterwards the Spanish Empire.
 The nation declared independence from Spain on July 28, 1821 during the Latin American Wars of Independence.

 Summary of Peru

-Peruvians are an incredibly friendly people.
+Peruvians are incredibly friendly people.
 They welcome any and all visitors to their country.
 It is a country with towering mountains, ancient ruins, world-renowned surfing waves, dense Amazonian jungle, and delicious food.
-Put simply, Peru provides for the trip of a lifetime.
+Put simply, this country provides for the trip of a lifetime.